dpark6060/GRP-13/grp13_container_export/README.md

 used to set subject.code for destination subjects.
 `dicom.fields.PatientID.replace-with` is required to set PatientID in DICOM files on a subject-to-subject basis**
+* Filenames groups can be accessible in the same way.
+For instance, for a template defined as:
+    ```
+    dicom:
+        filenames:
+            - output: '{filenameuid}.dcm'
+              input-regex: '^(?P<filenameuid>[\w.]+).dcm$'
+              groups:
+                - name: filenameuid
+                  replace-with: XXX
+    ```
+  XXX can be populated by the csv by defining a column as `dicom.filenames.0.groups.filenameuid.replace-with` with the corresponding values.

 Let's walk through an example pairing of subject_csv and deid_template to illustrate.